Tornadoes of 2016: May 13–15 (Europe)

 A significant three-day tornado outbreak produced many tornadoes across several countries in Europe in mid-May 2016, several of which were strong.
-The first tornado of the outbreak occurred in Russia, and was an F0 that caused minor roof damage in the Lebedevka area, while another F0 occurred near Kletskaya.
+The first tornado of the outbreak occurred in Russia and was an F0 tornado that caused minor roof damage in the Lebedevka area, while another F0 tornado occurred near Kletskaya.
 In Austria, the town of Großdietmanns was struck by an F0 tornado, which caused minor tree damage and lofted lightweight outdoor objects.
-Numerous tornadoes touched down on May 14, mainly in western Russia, the strongest of which was an intense, long-tracked F3 that caused significant damage along a 56 km path through Rostov Oblast, injuring five people in the process.
+Numerous tornadoes touched down on May 14, mainly in western Russia, the strongest of which was an intense, long-tracked F3 tornado that caused significant damage along a 56 km path through Rostov Oblast, injuring five people in the process.
 The tornado struck the small villages of Razdol'nyy and Il'inka, damaging or destroying over 100 homes.
 A maintenance workshop was destroyed, and several electrical transmission towers were downed.
 Livestock was killed, cars were thrown, and numerous large trees were snapped or uprooted by the tornado as well.
 An F1 tornado also downed trees and damaged the roofs of 25 homes in and around Talove.
-Near Morozovsk, a large multiple-vortex F2 tornado twisted and broke power line pylons, while another F2 completely destroyed a grain warehouse, inflicted major roof damage to structures, and downed many trees and power lines near Nizhnyaya Verbovka.
+Near Morozovsk, a large multiple-vortex F2 tornado twisted and broke power line pylons, while another F2 tornado completely destroyed a grain warehouse, inflicted major roof damage to structures, and downed many trees and power lines near Nizhnyaya Verbovka.
 Numerous other F0 and F1 tornadoes caused minor to moderate damage across Russia later that afternoon and evening.
 In Turkey, a damaging F2 tornado struck Karadedeoğlu in Kastamonu Province, destroying three homes and damaging 40 others in the town.
 Trees, power lines, vehicles, and solar panels were also damaged by the tornado.
 On May 15, an F0 tornado briefly touched down in Dallgow-Döberitz, Germany, causing minor damage to roofs and garden sheds.
 A few other weak tornadoes occurred in Russia, Ukraine, and Romania as well.
 A total 24 tornadoes were confirmed as a result of this outbreak, none of which resulted in any fatalities.